People-Pleasing & Repressed Emotions

 The Trap of People-Pleasing

 In adulthood, this ingrained habit can lead us to put others' needs ahead of our own, even if it leaves us exhausted or resentful.
-Then, instead of protecting our time, energy, and mental space, we may find ourselves saying yes out of obligation or guilt rather than genuine willingness.
+Instead of protecting our time, energy, and mental space, we may find ourselves saying yes out of obligation or guilt rather than genuine willingness.

 The Weight of Repressed Emotions